 Whether your business is academic, membership, general business, marketing, not-for-profit, for-profit, social, political, product or service related, you will most likely identify the need to conduct a survey at some point.
 The question becomes, do you do it yourself or work with a full service survey and market research firm?

 The answer is: it depends.
-It depends on whether you have the capability in house to identify the target populations or representative sample and the expertise to identify methods used in gathering information, design the instrument(s), collect data, analyze the data, display the data in a meaningful way to diverse audiences and write reports of value to multiple stakeholders.
+It depends on whether you have the capability in house to identify the target populations and the expertise to identify the best methods for gathering information, design the instrument(s), collect the data, analyze the data, display the data in a meaningful way to diverse audiences, and write reports of value to multiple stakeholders.

-Budget, certainly, can influence whether to do it yourself, work with an online survey company or a full service survey research firm.
+Budget, certainly, can influence whether to do it yourself, work with an online survey company, or a full service survey research firm.
 Many online survey companies are inexpensive and convenient.
-They generally offer several levels of service from free, ten question/100 responses with customer support to their top level service and support with an annual fee, unlimited item/unlimited responses, control of survey design, inclusion of your brand, advanced analyses and custom reporting.
+They generally offer several levels of service from free, ten question/100 responses with customer support to their top level service and support with an annual fee, unlimited item/unlimited responses, control of survey design, inclusion of your brand, and reporting.